Point Pinole & Return to Port Costa - Sept. '24

 note - later research established that the Burlington Hotel closed permanently, in 2024.
 For a long time it held the distinction of being California's longest continuously operating historic Hotel.
 I don't know how long it held that title, but, since 1883, the place was in business for 141 years.

-From street level, the historic hotel's exterior looks original & outdated, suggesting a fire hazard ?
-"I'd never stay here", I thought.
-As we drove out of town we couldn't tell if it was open or not, a mystery.
+From street level, the historic hotel's exterior looks original & outdated, maybe suggesting a fire hazard ?
+'I'd never stay here', I thought.
+As we drove out of town we saw some lights till on, and couldn't tell if it was open or not, a mystery.

 Back at home, on google maps, the final customer comments were about beautiful Victorian wallpapers & impressive UK-style scones, made fresh every morning, served with butter & jam !